-Services that are covered for you What you must pay when you get these services in-network and out-of-network
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Providers may ask you for more than one cost share payment at an appointment.
+For example: if you get more than one service Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there.
+Your hospital will ask for separate cost-sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. ☐The specific cost-sharing that will apply depends on which n services you receive.
+The

-Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
-The specific cost sharing that will apply depends on which services you receive.
-The Medical benefits chart below lists the cost sharing that applies for each specific service.
-For information about your deductible amount and the list of services that do not apply to the deductible, see section 1.2 in this chapter.
+Medical benefits chart below lists the cost-sharing that applies for each specific service.